ArthurPicouleau/IoT_Project/README.md

 make DEFAULT_CHANNEL=<channel> DEFAULT_PAN_ID=<pan_id> IOTLAB_NODE=m3-<id>.<site>.iot-lab.info -C. flash term
 ```

 Replace  <channel>  and <pan_id> with the values obtained using the notebook.
-Then the value of <site> and <id> by the name and value of the node obtained by the last command.
+Then the value of <site> and <id> by the name and value of the node obtained by the fourth command.

 In the second type the same command but change the <id> of the site.
 Take the second node.